BioinformaticsLabAtMUN/sRNA-Detect/README.md

 Install [Docker](https://www.docker.com/) 18.03 (or higher) and then pull the docker image:
 ```
-docker pull penacastillolab/sRNA-Detect
+docker pull penacastillolab/srna_detect
 ```
-To get better understanding of the Docker image, please see the included [Dockerfile](Dockerfile).
+This Docker image was generated using this [Dockerfile](Dockerfile).

 ### 1.2.2 Natively
 If you are not using Docker, you must install the following softwares and packages: